ggraham-412/ggutils/README.md

 This project contains classes that are useful utility classes for use in other libraries.

+This code is provided for educational purposes only.
+No warranty is expressed or implied.
+Use at your own risk.

 ## logging

 The logging package provides a stub logging service for use within a library